-But a constitutional scholar who has toured the new Capitol Visitor Center, a monument Congress built to itself which is to be dedicated Tuesday, goes even further, with exhibits that mangle the founding document by claiming constitutional backing for powers that are still very much in dispute.
+But a constitutional scholar who has toured the new Capitol Visitor Center, a monument Congress built to itself that is to be dedicated Tuesday, goes even further, saying exhibits mangle the founding document by claiming constitutional backing for powers that are still very much in dispute.

 The top leaders from each party in the House and Senate are expected to host an opening ceremony Tuesday morning for the new center.

-The center is twice its original budget and four years late in opening, and as the delays and cost-overruns piled up, so has criticism.
+The center cost twice its original budget and is four years late in opening, and as the delays and cost overruns have piled up, so has criticism.
 Some lawmakers have objected to what they say is left out of the exhibits.
-South Carolina Republican, fought to have the Pledge of Allegiance and the national motto, "In God We Trust," added to the displays.
+South Carolina Republican, fought to have the Pledge of Allegiance and the national motto, “In God We Trust,” added to the displays.

-But Mr. Spalding said was was put into the displays is just as problematic as what was left out.
+Mr. Spalding said what was put into the displays is just as problematic as what was left out.

 The content of the exhibits was developed by a working group of Library of Congress officials and the historians and curators of the House, Senate and Capitol.